Q: Do you have a mask requirement?

 Q: Where can I get a free COVID-19 test or vaccine ahead of the show?

-A: For free community testing sites in Minnesota, look here; or find vaccine options here.
+A: For free community testing sites in Minnesota, look here; or find vaccination options here.

-For free community testing sites in Wisconsin, look here; or find vaccine options here.
+For free community testing sites in Wisconsin, look here; or find vaccination options here.

 Q: What about All Ages shows?
-How does my fully vaccinated kid attend, given the photo ID requirements?
+How does my fully vaccinated/tested kid attend, given the photo ID requirements?

 A: In the case of All Ages shows, we accept school IDs and are available to answer questions about individual circumstances, including other identifying documents that might suffice for minors stuck between a rock and a hard place.
 Email us at: info [at] amsterdambarandhall.com.

-NOTE: This constitutes Amsterdam’s baseline, standard COVID-19 policy.
-Some events/artists may have more stringent requirements (e.x.: Not accept 72-hour negative tests), and that these policies may change at any time; when such instances arise, the venue will make every effort to promptly notify ticket holders of changes.
+NOTE: Some events/artists may have more stringent requirements (e.x.: Not accept 72-hour negative tests).
+Check individual Event listings for details.
+These policies may change at any time, and when such instances arise, the venue will make every effort to promptly notify ticket holders of changes.

 For all ticketing information, please see Amsterdam’s Ticketing page.